Disney World in April (2027 Guide): Crowds, Weather, Events & Is It Worth It?

 Best and Worst Times to Visit Disney World in April:

-If you’re flexible with your travel dates, choosing the last two weeks of April can make a huge difference in your overall experience—from shorter wait times to a more relaxed park atmosphere.
+If you’re flexible with your travel dates, choosing the last two weeks of April can make a huge difference in your overall experience, from shorter wait times to a more relaxed park atmosphere.
+Just be sure to book your resort early this year given the concentration of cheer events!

 Bottom Line: Disney World is amazing, no matter when you choose to visit.
-If the beginning of the month is the only time your family can go, that doesn’t mean you’ll have a terrible time because it’s more crowded.
-It simply means you may need to be more strategic in your planning!
+If the beginning of the month is the only time your family can go, that doesn’t mean you’ll have a terrible time.
+It simply means you may need to be more strategic in your planning.
 Expect the crowds and have a fantastic time!

 Ready to start planning your visit to Walt Disney World in April?